Swetrix/blog-posts/posts/2022-10-17-vs-google-analytics.md

 twitter_handle: andrii_rom
 ---

+> [!NOTE]
+> This article is no longer relevant as of November 29, 2025.
+Please refer to the [Swetrix vs Google Analytics: Full Feature Comparison](https://swetrix.com/comparison/google-analytics) article for the latest comparison.

 Google Analytics is a service that has been on the market for a long time and is used by millions of people.
 <br />
 Some people have even gotten into the habit of automatically installing Google analytics after launching their websites.